Gabbyogunbiyi/Project_PowerPlatform/Power_Platform_Project.md

 - A product is supplied by a single supplier, but a supplier can provide multiple products.
 This is a **one-to-many** relationship.
 - **Relationship**: `SupplierID` in **Products** → `SupplierID` in **Suppliers**

+- **One-to-many relationship:** A single record in the parent table (e.g., Customers, Orders, Suppliers) can be associated with multiple records in the child table (e.g., Orders, OrderItems, Products).

+**Many-to-one relationship:** Multiple records in the child table (e.g., OrderItems) refer to a single record in the parent table (e.g., Products).